 - Table 1 shows the budget allocated to our roles and responsibilities and the amount we allocate to reserves. - Table 2 shows the budget allocated to the main types of expenditure.
-Staff costs account for the majority of our expenditure. - Table 3 shows the current and projected level of reserves. - Table 4 shows the funding requirement for 2018/19 across levy payers and the professional bodies (our funding groups).

-Our proposed levies are set out in Section Four.
+Staff costs account for the majority of our expenditure. - o Table 3 shows the current and projected level of reserves. - Table 4 shows the funding requirement for 2018/19 and the amounts requested from each of our funding groups.
+Our levies are set out in Section Four.

-We have so far spent less than we budgeted for in 2017/18.
+We have spent less than we budgeted for in 2017/18.
 Our staff costs have been lower than we originally planned because recruitment to some roles has taken longer than anticipated.
-We have also recovered £0.4m for the costs of an actuarial case.

-The main increase in our budget for 2018/19 is the projected costs of the proposed audit firm monitoring approach on which we are consulting in Section Three.
+The main increase in our budget for 2018/19 is the projected cost of the proposed audit firm monitoring approach on which we consulted in the draft strategy 2018/21.